mph-/lcapy/doc/overview.rst

 Networks and circuits can be described using netlists or combinations of network elements.
 These can be drawn semi-automatically (see :ref:`schematics`).

-As well as performing circuit analysis, Lcapy can output the systems of equations for modified nodal analysis and state-space analysis.
+As well as performing circuit analysis, Lcapy can output the systems of equations for mesh analysis, nodal analysis, modified nodal analysis, and state-space analysis (see :ref:`mesh-analysis`, :ref:`nodal-analysis`, :ref:`modified-nodal-analysis`, and :ref:`state-space-analysis`).

 Lcapy cannot directly analyse non-linear devices such as diodes or transistors although it does support simple opamps without saturation.